JaydonLaboy/DS422-Geocomputation/data/data/ndvi_practical_applications.md

 3. Are there detectable signs of forest degradation (gradual NDVI decline) versus abrupt clearing, and do these follow different spatial patterns?

+4. Are there overlays with rainfall and changes in vegetation densities?